 Having cleared those misconceptions, we can now say that Pixel Finch is actually quite good, for what it offers.
 It doesn’t fall short in terms of specs compared to any other budget microphone.
 Moreover, they actually reveal their specification, such as self-noise, etc. So you certainly aren’t buying a pig in a poke, which cannot be said about other similar-priced products.
 Talking of noise, Finch actually addresses this problem quite well: the cable it uses is well-shielded and the direct connection to phone helps to eliminate issues such as grounding or poor contact, compared to solutions that use adaptors and/or multiple connectors.

 Overall, the sound quality is fine, however this mic isn’t particularly crispy or transparent.
 Especially alongside a professional lavalier it sounds rather muffled.
-Still, personally I would use it any time instead of the in-built mic, which often produces unacceptable artefacts and makes speech indistinguishable.
+Still, personally I would use it any time instead of the in-built mic, which often produces unacceptable artefacts making the speech unintelligible.
 For an average user though, you don’t necessarily need a professional equipment to produce a decent quality video.
 Also, in order to truly appreciate the difference between two mics you may need to use quality monitors, not like you will be able to notice it while using the same phone’s in-built speaker.

 For professional video, I wouldn’t recommend this mic, but for making vlogs on Facebook or Youtube I find it quite convenient and the quality is just about right.
 There is no hiss, artefacts or electromagnetic interference, just a bit lacking in high-end in regards to details.
 Others may even find this beneficial as it helps to attenuate the background, reducing the amount of distractions for the listener.
 One application to be cautious about is ASMR: do NOT use this mic if you intend making ASMR videos because instead of accentuating those sounds, it kind of does the opposite.